 - Wisr: Wisr is a mentoring platform for students to seek advice from alumni or mentors on careers and professional development.
 Setting up a profile only takes a few minutes and allows students to reach out to mentors in the field with their questions.

 - Informational Interviews: Another great way to learn about your industry is to have a brief informational interview with a company that interests you or with a connection in the field.
-These conversations also can help you build your network, which is beneficial for when you are looking for employment.
+These conversations can also help you build your network, which is beneficial for when you are looking for employment.
 Wisr is an excellent resource for informational interviews, and students can also use the Alumni Directory to reach out to UChicago alumni for informational interviews and professional advice.

 YOUR VISA STATUS